rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

 **Dependent Deployment**: If your package has a dependency on a deployment, you must define the dependent deployment.

-**Inbound ROS interface**: While having provider semantics provides flexibility but can potentially lead to a case where a user may deploy a package that depends on a previously deployed one without sufficient knowledge of the internal workings of the parent package.
+**Inbound ROS interface**: While having provider semantics provides flexibility but can potentially lead to a case where a user may deploy the package that depends on a previously deployed one without sufficient knowledge of the internal workings of the parent package.
 Cross talk between topics/services/actions in such cases can cause unintended hard to debug errors and failure of application code.

-To prevent such unintentional cross-communication between deployments of two packages, rapyuta.io requires a package to declare a whitelist of ROS inbound topics/services/interfaces it can receive from a child dependent on it.
+To prevent such unintentional cross-communication between deployments of two packages, rapyuta.io requires the package to declare a whitelist of ROS inbound topics/services/interfaces it can receive from a child dependent on it.

 To add additional information to the package.